GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 ---
 layout: post
-title: Create dynamic capture templates to use with org-protocol.
-In Windows!
+title: Creating complex iShell commands.
 categories: [iShell Extension, Emacs, elisp, JavaScript]
 ---

+This post offers an example of a complex [iShell](https://gchristensen.github.io/ishell) command that might be practically useful. iShell is a UI tool that allows to perform various browser actions using text commands.
+The command below links [Firefox](https://www.firefox.com/en-US/) and [Emacs](https://emacs.org) text editor, providing a way to conveniently save the text selected on a web page to your org capture files from a browser.
+[Org](https://orgmode.org/) - is a library which many Emacs users employ to keep their notes.
+The command uses a Windows Emacs distribution called [RHO Emacs]([&rho;Emacs](https://gchristensen.github.io/rho-emacs/)), that already integrates org interapp communication protocol into the operating system, so no additional setup is necessary.

-[org-protocol](https://orgmode.org/manual/Protocols.html) offers a nice possibility to capture URLs along with some selected text from many web-browsers into Emacs [org-mode](https://orgmode.org/).
-But most of the tools you can find out there allow a little control over the process - usually, it is only possible to put just plain text into some hard-coded org file.
+[org-protocol](https://orgmode.org/manual/Protocols.html) offers a nice possibility to capture URLs along with some selected text from various apps into Emacs [org-mode](https://orgmode.org/).
+But most of the tools you can find out there allow a little control over the process - usually, it is only possible to put just plain text into some hard-coded destination.
 Below we develop an [iShell Extension](https://gchristensen.github.io/ishell/) command which allows to capture org-formatted text under any [headline](https://orgmode.org/manual/Headlines.html) in one of the several user-specified org files.
-If you are interested only in iShell or only in Org (or only in Windows), you may still skim through the code to find out how things work.
+If you are interested only in iShell or only in Org (or org-protocol in Windows), you may still skim through the code to find out how things work.

 <video src="/posts/videos/ishell-demo.webm" width="100%" type="video/webm" controls></video>

 ### Creating an iShell command

+The command (what you enter in iShell) looks like this: **org-capture** *New article* **at** *bar* **in** *Widgets* **with** *todo*

+iShell offers nice autocompletion so you usually not typying all of this verbatim.

-In the following command we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through the `foo` and `bar` autocompletion shortcuts from iShell.
+In the command being developed we refer to two fictional org files: `~/org/foo.org` and `~/org/bar.org` (relative to the user home directory) available through the `foo` and `bar` autocompletion shortcuts from iShell.
 There are also three fictional org headlines: "Items", "Things" and "Widgets" available to autocompletion.
 The noun-type `noun_org_headline`